Julia Flynn Siler

-Julia Flynn Siler is an American New York Times best-selling author and journalist.
-Siler has written multiple non-fiction novels and worked as a correspondent for BusinessWeek magazine and The Wall Street Journal.
+Julia Flynn Siler is an American author and journalist.
+She has written nonfiction books and contributed long-form journalism and literary travel writing to publications including The New York Times, The Wall Street Journal, and National Geographic.
+Her books include The House of Mondavi, Lost Kingdom, and The White Devil’s Daughters.

+In 2025, Siler delivered a TEDx talk titled Singing Together, which addressed group choral singing.
+Beginning in 2026, she is scheduled to direct the Jeniam Conversations literary series at the Oxford Centre for Life-Writing at Wolfson College, University of Oxford.
+She serves as the Nonfiction Director of the Community of Writers in California.

 Early life and career

 Siler was born in Palo Alto, California in 1960.
 She grew up in the San Francisco Bay Area and received a bachelor's degree in American Studies from Brown University in 1982, a master's from Columbia University's Graduate School of Journalism in 1985, and an M.B.A. from Northwestern University's Kellogg Graduate School of Management in 1991.
 While on assignment in London for BusinessWeek magazine, she did additional postgraduate work at the London School of Economics.
 She was a staff correspondent for BusinessWeek magazine in Los Angeles, Chicago, and London, and a staff writer for The Wall Street Journal in London.
 She has been a longtime contributor to The Wall Street Journal from the San Francisco Bay Area.